 Example 1: Changing LANG with the Linux export command

-One example of an environment variable is LANG in Ubuntu, which determines the language in which programs will communicate.
+One example of a Linux environment variable is LANG in Ubuntu, which determines the language in which programs will communicate.

 One way to find your current LANG value is by executing the export command using the -p option, like so: